Cruises, Bonaire, Caribbean and South America

 Yes, Bonaire is definitely worth seeing.
 There are many fabulous things to do in Bonaire and the small island is very charming and safe.

 Yes, you can walk around in Bonaire.
 The island is super safe and people are not driving scarily.
-From the cruise port you can reach Kralendijk and some beaches by foot.
-For other attractions on the island I suggest booking a rental car.
+From the cruise port, you can reach Kralendijk and some beaches by foot.
+For other attractions on the island, I suggest booking a rental car.

 It takes about 3-4 hours to drive around Bonaire.
-The island has no stop lights and barely any traffic, which makes it a great place to drive.
+The island has no stoplights and barely any traffic, which makes it a great place to drive.

 Yes, you can walk to a beach from the Bonaire cruise port.
-The closest beaches to the Bonaire cruise port are Coco Beach, Bachelor’s, Te Amo and Flamingo, and the Chachacha Beach.
+The closest beaches to the Bonaire cruise port are Coco Beach, Bachelor’s, Te Amo and Flamingo, and Chachacha Beach.
 You can reach all of them either with a bit of walking or by taking a cab.

 No, cruise ships usually don’t tender in Bonaire.
 There are two big piers in Bonaire cruise port, that can service all the incoming cruise ships.
 Tender boats are usually not used in Bonaire.